BeesMAX is a not-for-profit company with the sole aim of reversing the decline of the UK bee population.

-In 2016 a group of Beekeepers from Surrey Honey Farm Ltd began research into new and innovative solutions to help the rapidly declining bee population.
-Over time they became aware that collecting and keeping swarms reported by the general public was not actually helping the wild bee population survive.
-It was improving pollination but it was clear that was not enough.
-They looked for innovative ways to ensure that bee keeping in the UK could become a two way process; gathering pristine honey for the consumer whilst also playing a part in rejuvenating the environment and ecosystems that supported our wild honey bees.
+In 2016 a group of Beekeepers from Surrey Honey Farm Ltd began to consider new and innovative ways to help the rapidly declining bee population.
+They concluded that collecting and keeping swarms reported by the general public was not actually helping the wild bee population survive because there was no reintroduction process.

-Their chosen solution was to provide secure homes for roaming urban spring swarms and their own surplus bees from urban colonies, releasing them into the wild to prosper and work with nature to rejuvenate the local areas in which they were situated.
-And so the project was named BeesMAX (to maximise the potential of the honey bee) and the not-for-profit company by limited guarantee was formed.
+And so, the project was named BeesMAX (to maximise the potential of the honey bee) and the not-for-profit company by limited guarantee was formed.

 BeesMAX provides the process to maintain a wild colonies’ evolutionary development, enabling them to continue living as closely aligned as possible to the UK’s natural weather patterns.